abhi4578/Online-Judge/README.md

 # Online-Judge

-Put client and ccn folder in /home .
+Put client and server folder in /home .